 - How to Safety Remove Asbestos Code of Practice – WorkCover 2011; and

-- Safe Work Australia Code of Practice for the Management and Control of Asbestos in the Workplace.
+- Safe Work Australia Model Code of Practice: How to manage and control asbestos in the workplace 2018.

 - Following completion of asbestos removal works undertaken by a licensed asbestos removalist re-occupation of a workplace must not occur until an independent and suitably licensed asbestos removalist undertakes a clearance inspection and issues a clearance certificate.